eNewsletter

 Currently, these are the active pastoral searches being conducted within the Presbytery of Middle Tennessee.
 The Ministry Information Form can be accessed through the link beside the church name.

-Solo Pastor, First Presbyterian Church, McMinnville, TN (click here)
+Full-time, Part-time, or Bi-vocational pastor, First Presbyterian Church, McMinnville, TN (click here)

 PT Pastor, Bethbirei Presbyterian Church, Lewisburg, TN (click here)